GPS Phone Tracking

 As companies wanting to track their vehicles/employees begin their search for information about GPS vehicle-tracking devices, many come upon what appears to be an easy, affordable solution.
-To the buyer who is not familiar with how GPS systems work, using a cell phone for GPS tracking appears to offer the cheapest way to start tracking your employees and your fleet.
+To the buyer who is not familiar with how GPS systems work, using a cell phone for GPS tracking seems to offer the cheapest way to start tracking your employees and your fleet.
 To the buyer who is uneducated with GPS equipment, GPS phones seem to be an easy way to begin reaping the benefits of GPS tracking, but as the old saying goes, “You get what you pay for.”
 Following are the main problems with GPS phones:

 - Driver tampering